 The Quad Chart and addendum shall be submitted in a single file.
 This file must be in Portable Document Format (.pdf).
-Adobe Acrobat and MS Word can generate such files. note: ZIP files and other application formats, such as Microsoft Office (.docx or .pptx) are NOT acceptable.
+Adobe Acrobat and MS Word can generate such files.
 The document must be print-capable, without password, and no larger than 1024 KB.
 File names cannot contain spaces or special characters.
 Apple users must ensure the entire file name and path are free of spaces and special characters.
 Submissions that cannot be opened, viewed, or printed will not be considered.